 The Bay Area Council is a business-sponsored, public policy and advocacy organization for the nine-county Bay Area.
-It is a nonprofit organization supported by more than 325 member companies representing the top employers in the Bay Area and a staff of 36 employees.
+It is a nonprofit organization supported by more than 325 member companies representing the top employers in the Bay Area.
 The Council proactively advocates for a strong economy, a vital business environment, and a better quality of life for everyone who lives in the Bay Area.

 In a recent anonymous employee survey, colleagues said they like working at the Council because of:

 - “The people, love that we are a noble cause organization, am so proud of the work we do, love our members, our ability to help the region.
 I really like the BAC culture, friendliness, humor and fun in the workplace.”

 - “Being allowed to bring who I am as a person to my role and performance as a BAC employee.”